JoeNyland/joenyland.github.io/_posts/2015-11-08-how_to_test_a_jekyll_site.md

 If you're using Jekyll for your sites or blogs and you're not already running some sort of tests, then I recommend you give this a go!

-As always, chime in below in the comments section with any feedback or issues.

 ### Update 12/03/2016
 I've updated the Rake tasks in the code snippet above to work with HTMLProofer 3 which was recently released.
 The old code no longer worked with the latest versions of that gem.